Strategic Communication (MA)

 The Strategic Communication MA provides current, in-demand applied strategic communication skills to help graduates advance in their current fields, secure creative communications management positions, or pivot to new careers.
 The degree provides students with a broad range of communications tools, including public relations, brand management, account management, organizational communication, digital communication strategies and analytics, and creative advertising.

 The Strategic Communication MA program leverages Columbia's unique positioning as a creative leader and industry-focused school with a hands-on approach in the heart of the third-largest media market nationwide.

 Our MA in Strategic Communication students dive into strategic issues and opportunities with improvisation exercises, innovative design ideation sessions, rapid creative prototyping, and more.
 Our students tackle real communication issues that brands, companies, non-profits, government agencies and associations face daily.
-Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across platforms, and more.
+Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across digital and offline platforms, and more.

 Inside and Outside the Classroom

 What You Can Expect